fedidcg/LightweightFedCM/README.md

 The goal of this project is to provide a purpose-built API for enabling secure and user-mediated access to cross-site top-level unpartitioned cookies.
 This is accomplished with integration with the [Credential Management API](https://w3c.github.io/webappsec-credential-management/) to enable easy integration with alternative authentication mechanisms.
-A site that wants a user to log in calls the `navigator.credentials.get()` function with arguments defined in this spec the browser ensures there is appropriate user mediation and identity provider opt-in.
+A site that wants a user to log in calls the `navigator.credentials.get()` function with arguments defined in this spec.
+The browser ensures there is appropriate user mediation and identity provider opt-in.
 With those assurances, the browser may also decide there is no additional privacy loss associated with access to unpartitioned state, and choose to automatically grant access to Storage Access requests.

 ## TL;DR